The Brazilian Synchrotron Light Laboratory (LNLS) is responsible for the operation of the only synchrotron light source in Latin America.

 Ruy Hanazaki do Amaral Farias | Leader of the Accelerators Division

 The Brazilian Synchrotron Light Laboratory (LNLS) is part of the Brazilian Center for Research in Energy and Materials (CNPEM) with three other national laboratories.
-The Brazilian National Biosciences Laboratory (LNBio) conducts research in the frontier of Biosciences, focusing on biotechnology and pharmaceuticals.
-The Brazilian National Laboratory of Bioethanol Science and Technology (CTBE) investigates new technologies for the production of cellulosic ethanol.
+The Brazilian Biosciences National Laboratory (LNBio) conducts research in the frontier of Biosciences, focusing on biotechnology and pharmaceuticals.
+The Brazilian Biorenewables National Laboratory (LNBR) is focused on biotechnological solutions for the sustainable development of advanced biofuels, biochemicals and biomaterials, using biomass and the Brazilian biodiversity.
 Finally, the Brazilian National Nanotechnology Laboratory (LNNano) conducts research on advanced materials, with great economic potential for the country.

 CNPEM is a non-profit private research and development institution (R&D) under supervision of the Brazilian Ministry of Science, Technology, Innovations, and Communications (MCTIC).